 Oxford Astrophysics has recently attracted a generous donation from the Hintze Family Charitable Foundation to set up the Oxford Hintze Centre for Astrophysical Surveys (OHCAS).
-The Centre has been led by Professor Roger Davies and from 1st January 2023, Professor Stephen Smartt will take over as Director.
+The Centre has been led by Professor Roger Davies and from 1st January 2023, Professor Stephen Smartt took over as Director.
 The aim is to establish a key role in addressing the major problems of modern physics/astrophysics by augmenting our participation in the major international surveys (current and future) that are designed to address them.

 The Centre runs a series of public Hintze Lectures, along with colloquia and seminars.

 The Hintze Centre has ongoing participation in wide-field optical and near-infrared imaging surveys such as Sloan Digital Sky Survey (SDSS-IV), the VISTA surveys, the Pan-STARRS surveys (now two telescopes), the ATLAS survey (a global all-sky network of 4 telescopes).
 We play a leading role in the UK's participation in the Rubin Observatory's Legacy Survey of Space and Time. and in the Euclid mission.
 We are scientific leads in the UK's broker project (Lasair, which is using the Zwicky Transient facility as a prototype).

 Our teams are involved in ESO's spectroscopic surveys with the multi-fibre 4MOST and with integral field spectroscopy surveys (with VLT-KMOS, AAO-SAMI and HETDEX).
 Our radio surveys work involves LOFAR, JVLA, MeerKAT and ASKAP on the pathway to the SKA.
 The centre is pursuing three strands of research, detailed below.

 Led by Professor Matt Jarvis and Hintze Fellow Dr Imogen Whittam with Hintze Scholar Madalina Tudorache.